As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 I think this sauce would be dynamite on ice cream, too.
 (Ice cream made from bananas of course!)

 Now, I’m not going to lie to you and tell you that this particular caramel sauce will remind you of your favorite ice cream topping.
 This is not regular caramel sauce.
 It’s BANANA Caramel.
-If you don’t like bananas, you might want to try the Salted Caramel Sauce from my Apple Cinnamon Bread Pudding recipe instead.

 The sweetness of this sauce will depend a lot on the ripeness of your bananas.
 Ideally, your bananas will be dark and spotty…they are sweetest this way.
 You can get away with less added sugar if your bananas are super ripe.
 Never fear though, you can use just ripened bananas too, but you will likely need to add a bit more sugar.